Analytic solution to pseudo-Landau levels in strongly bent graphene nanoribbons: Introduction

-In this Letter, we present an approach to give analytic solution to the pseudo-Landau levels in bent zigzag graphene nanoribbons under strong strain.
-Our ground is that the hidden chiral symmetry \cite{ryu2002} effectively maps the graphene nanoribbon unit cell [Fig.~\ref{fig1}(a)] into a Su-Schrieffer-Heeger model \cite{su1979} at any momentum $k_x$.
-For strain-free graphene nanoribbons, the Su-Schrieffer-Heeger topological end modes for certain $k_x$'s constitute the well-known zero-energy edge states.
-For bent graphene nanoribbons, the bipartite hoppings in the Su-Schrieffer-Heeger model are spatially modulated; and one of the zero-energy topological end modes is pushed into the bulk [Fig.~\ref{fig1}(b)] and becomes a domain wall mode separating the topological and trivial sectors of the unit cell.
-We elaborate that this zero-energy state centered at the domain wall is the zeroth pseudo-Landau level by nature.
-In the vicinity of the domain wall (i.e., the common guiding center of the pseudo-Landau levels), we restore the eigenvalue problem into an analytically solvable standard Dirac equation through linearizing the model Hamiltonian.
-In contrast to the standard linearization around Brillouin zone corners, our linear expansion is conducted in \emph{real} space.
-It thus treats the strain-modulated Fermi velocity and the strain-induced pseudomagnetic field on equal footing to give an accurate analytic solution to the pseudo-Landau levels in a wide range in the Brillouin zone.
-The analytic solution allows us to further explore the pseudo-Landau-level-mediated transport exemplified by the Shubnikov-de Haas oscillation in the absence of magnetic fields and the negative strain-resistivity resulting from the valley anomaly.
-Our techniques are transplantable to a variety of materials such as the twisted bilayer graphene and Dirac matter and may pave the way to straintronics applications.
+In this paper, we present an analytic approach to solve the pseudo Landau levels in bent zigzag graphene nanoribbons under strong strain.
+In Sec.~\ref{sec2}, we briefly review two commonly used and analytically solvable Dirac models for weakly bent graphene nanoribbons and demonstrate the applicability as well as the limitations of such models.
+In Sec.~\ref{sec3}, we show that the graphene nanoribbon unit cell [Fig.~\ref{fig1}(a)] is effectively a Su-Schrieffer-Heeger model \cite{su1979} with strain-modulated bipartite hoppings, giving rise to a zero-energy topological domain wall mode [Fig.~\ref{fig1}(b)], which is actually the zeroth pseudo Landau level by nature.
+Linearizing the lattice model in the vicinity of the domain wall (i.e., the pseudo Landau level guiding center) into an analytically solvable Schr\"odinger differential equation, we obtain the pseudo Landau level dispersions in a wide range of the Brillouin zone.
+In Sec.~\ref{sec4}, we elucidate that the superiority of the lattice model over the commonly used Dirac models lies in the \emph{real-space} linearization, which treats the strain-modulated Fermi velocity and the strain-induced pseudomagnetic field on equal footing.
+In Sec.~\ref{sec5}, we derive the dispersions of the pseudo Landau levels for more realistic graphene models with the Semenoff mass, the intrinsic spin-orbit coupling, the electric fields, and the next nearest neighbor hoppings.
+The resolved analytic dispersions enable us to explore, in Sec.~\ref{sec6}, the transport resulting from the pseudo Landau levels, exemplified by the Shubnikov-de Haas oscillation in the absence of magnetic fields and the negative strain-resistivity arising from the valley anomaly.
+Section~\ref{sec7} concludes the paper and addresses the potential generalization of our real-space approach to a various of Dirac materials.